-In May of 2013, The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) redefined Autism.
+In May 2013, The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) redefined Autism.
 Under the DSM-IV-TR (the DSM-5's predecessor) the five Pervasive Developmental Disorders (PDDs): Autistic Disorder, Asperger’s Disorder, Rett’s Disorder, Childhood Disintegrative Disorder and Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS) used to be diagnosed individually by differences and intensity of symptoms.
 In the DSM-5, Autistic Disorder, Asperger’s Disorder and PDD-NOS were replaced by the diagnosis of Autism Spectrum Disorder.
-The Center for Disease Control's (CDC) lists the standardized diagnostic criteria used to diagnose ASD here.
+The Center for Disease Control (CDC) lists the standardized diagnostic criteria used to diagnose ASD here.

-Our daughter, Skye, was 19 months old when my husband and I decided to talk to her pediatrician about an uneasiness we were feeling.
+Our daughter, Skye, was 19 months old when my husband and I talked to her pediatrician about an uneasiness we were feeling.
 We had already discussed how our little girl was achieving many of her milestones at a slower rate than most children her age.
 I had gone through a pretty rough pregnancy.
 When morning sickness struck, it stayed around for the first six months.
-Then in my seventh month, I ended up with an infection and had to have emergency surgery.
-So, yes we had started to have some unsettling thoughts.
+Then, in my seventh month, I ended up with an infection and had to have emergency surgery.
+So, yes, we had had some unsettling thoughts.
 There were days when she could not be calmed down unless it was with music.
-She was almost two and she had just started walking, but what concerned us most was how she started walking - one foot was flat on the ground and the other on her tip-toes.
+She was almost two, and she had just started walking, but what concerned us most was how she started walking - one foot was flat on the ground and the other on her tip-toes.
 Now, I know what you must be thinking.
 A lot of kids walk on their toes and our son did for years.
-Our daughter on the other hand, looked like she had just gotten up on a surf board ready to go when she would start walking.
+Our daughter looked like she had just gotten up on a surfboard ready to go.
 She was also not talking, and even though she had started walking, we had to purchase a stroller that could hold her weight limit.
 Since I had to walk her older brother into class in the mornings, this stroller became my life saver.
 Taking her to the store became a chore.
 She would put her hands over her ears like she was in pain and cry.
-The time had come and it was time to talk details with her doctor.
+The time had come and it was time to talk about details and get answers.